 Lalbagh – The Natural Beauty in Bangalore That Draws Attention

 Lalbagh is a popular botanical garden situated in Bangalore (Bengaluru).
-This garden is a home to a variety of flora and fauna.
-There are many different kinds of bird species found here like Myna, Common Egret, Parakeets, and Pond Heron etc.
+This garden is home to a variety of flora and fauna.
+There are many different kinds of bird species found here, like Myna, Common Egret, Parakeets, and Pond Heron, etc.

-This garden has also promoted and cultivated the concept of horticulture and is under the protection of Directorate of Horticulture.
+This garden has also promoted and cultivated the concept of horticulture and is under the protection of the Directorate of Horticulture.
 It is spread over 240 acres.
-It is one of the major tourist attractions in Bangalore.
+It is one of Bangalore’s major tourist attractions.

 Lalbagh, Bangalore